Land valuations and what they mean for your rates

 Objections to valuations

-If you object to the valuation of your property, you may wish to lodge an objection with DNRME.
-Please note objections can't be lodged through Council as the land valuations are determine by the DNRME.
+If you do not agree with the valuation issued for your property, you may wish to lodge an objection with the Department of Resources.
+Please note that objections can't be lodged through Council because the land valuations are determined by the Department of Resources.